BahereZarezade/Photoshop-design5/README.md

 # Photoshop-design5
-this project is a website with design by photoshop.
-(PSD)
+this project is a Design of a website witch designed by photoshop software.
+(PSD Design)